harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/triggers-reference.md

 You can configure triggers to match the source branch, target branch, and/or changed files in a Git merge.
 Available conditions depend on the [event type](#event-and-actions) selected.
 For example, any event that belongs to a merge will have **Source Branch** and **Target Branch** conditions.

-For example, the following image shows a trigger that would start a build if both of the following conditions were true:
+For example, the following image shows a trigger that would start a pipeline if both of the following conditions were true:

 * The source branch starts with `new-`.
 * The target branch equals `main`.